Seaton Town Hall: History

 The design involved a symmetrical main frontage with three bays facing onto Fore Street; the central bay featured a wide recessed doorway on the ground floor, a round headed window with an architrave on the first floor and three sash windows on the second floor.
 The outer bays were fenestrated with single windows with architraves on the ground floor, three round headed windows with architraves on the first floor and two sash windows on the second floor.
 There were entablatures with modillioned cornices above each of the floors and, at roof level, there was pedimented gable with a clock in the tympanum.
 The entablatures were inscribed with the words "Town Hall" on the ground floor, "Council Offices" on the first floor and "Masonic Hall" on the second floor reflecting the uses of each of the floors.
 Internally, the principal room was the main hall which was used for dances and showing silent films.

 The council acquired the building from the original shareholders allowing the company to be wound up in 1934.

 During the Second World War, fund-raising functions were held at the town hall as part of Wings for Victory Week in May 1943.
 The town hall continued to serve as the headquarters of the urban district council for much of the 20th century, even after a major fire destroyed much of the main hall on 21 July 1945.
 Although the main hall remained in a state of disrepair for a few years, it was restored in 1952.
 The building ceased to be the local seat of government after the enlarged East Devon District Council was formed in 1975.
 Instead the council chamber became the meeting place of the newly formed Seaton Town Council.

 Meanwhile, the masonic lodge relocated from the second floor of the town hall and moved into new premises in Queen Street in the late 1980s.
-In the early 21st century, following a long period of decline in the utilisation of the building for community events, interest in theatrical performances was revived and The Gateway Theatre Company was established in the building.
+In the early 21st century, following a long period of decline in the utilisation of the building for community events, interest in theatrical performances was revived and The Gateway Theatre was established in the building.
 In January 2016, East Devon District Council transferred ownership of the building to Seaton Town Council which in turn relocated its offices to the Marshlands Centre in Harbour Road so maximising the space available in the town hall for theatrical and community events.